yusuf-yldrm/rn-store-showcase/README.md

 - **Network Service**: A REST API service is created in the '/src/services/network' directory to interact with external data sources.
 - **Task Tracking**: This project also includes a GitHub repository for task tracking and project management.
 - **Code Quality**: The codebase is well-organized and follows best practices to ensure clarity and reusability.
-- **GitHub Project**: A GitHub project is set up for task tracking and project management.
+- **Repo Branches**: A GitHub project is set up for multi branch system for handle production mode.

 ## Features